 These restoration criteria are based on Michigan's WQS for bacterial contamination.
-Rule 323.1062 of Michigan's WQS sets the maximum concentrations of E. coli that are acceptable for waters of the state to meet total-and partial-body contact recreation uses.
+Rule 323.1062 of Michigan's WQS sets the maximum concentrations of E. coli that are acceptable for waters of the state to meet totaland partial-body contact recreation uses.
 The AOCs with a Beach Closing BUI have historically found persistent elevation of bacteria levels in their recreation waters, often due to the existence of sanitary sewer overflows and CSOs.
+This BUI does not address wide-spread, low level contamination from diffuse human sources of pathogens such as failing septic systems.